mendix/docs/content/en/docs/appstore/modules/oidc.md

 #### 5.2.4 Automated Deploy-time SSO Configuration{#deploy-time}

-You can configure the OIDC SSO module using app [constants](/refguide/constants/) rather than using the app's administration pages.
+In version 2.3.0 and above, you can configure the OIDC SSO module using app [constants](/refguide/constants/) rather than using the app's administration pages.
 As the developer of an app using OIDC SSO, you can set default values.
 These values can be overridden using the app’s constants.

 To enable the use of app constants to configure the OIDC SSO module, configure your app to run the Startup microflow in the OIDC module (OIDC.Startup) as (part of) the [after startup](/refguide/app-settings/#after-startup) microflow.